NativeScript/docs-v7/docs/app-templates/app-templates.md

 ## Introduction to Application Templates

 The NativeScript app template is a blueprint for a fully functional mobile application developed with NativeScript.
-Each app template resides in its own git repo (e.g. [https://github.com/NativeScript/nativescript-app-templates/tree/master/packages/template-master-detail-ts](https://github.com/NativeScript/nativescript-app-templates/tree/master/packages/template-master-detail-ts)) and is usually published as an npm package as well (e.g. [https://www.npmjs.com/package/tns-template-master-detail-ts](https://www.npmjs.com/package/tns-template-master-detail-ts)).
+The templates maintained by the NativeScript team reside in [GitHub](https://github.com/nativescript/nativescript-app-templates).
+Each template is also published as an npm package (e.g. [NativeScript Core with TypeScript Master Detail Template](https://www.npmjs.com/package/tns-template-master-detail-ts)).

-There are several available templates that can help you bootstrap your NativeScript application using the best coding practices, in all supported flavors, including Angular & TypeScript, Vanilla JavaScript or TypeScript.
+There are several available templates that can help you bootstrap your NativeScript application using the best coding practices, in all supported flavors, including Angular & TypeScript, Vue, Vanilla JavaScript or TypeScript.

 To create a new app using one of the templates, you can use the following command: